omrylcn/py-cellar/cc/notes/README.md

 What We Need to Design:

 1. Central Management System:
 - Acts as the brain of the operation
 - Keeps track of all processes
 - Makes decisions about transitions
 - Maintains system health

-1. State Tracking System:
+2. State Tracking System:
 - Records every important event
 - Maintains history
 - Enables auditing
 - Supports debugging

-1. Automation Framework:
+3. Automation Framework:
 - Handles routine operations
 - Manages transitions
 - Validates processes
 - Responds to issues

-1. Monitoring and Alerting:
+4. Monitoring and Alerting:
 - Tracks system health
 - Monitors performance
 - Alerts on issues
 - Provides insights

-Before we jump into implementation, we should consider:

-- What specific metrics matter most?
-- What kind of automation will provide the most value?
-- What level of manual control do we need to maintain?
-- How do we balance automation with safety?

-Would you like to explore any of these aspects in more detail?
-We can then design the right solution based on your specific needs.